Emanem/skyrim-pm/README.md

                 <Local Settings/Application Data/Skyrim Special Edition/Plugins.txt>
 --auto-plugins  Automatically find 'Plugins.txt' file and if found behaves as if option
+                -p (or --plugins) got set to same file name (default disabled)

+Override options (files will be saved in override directory and only symlinks will be written in Data directory - furthermore the file Data/skyrim-pm-fso.xml will be used to control such overrides over time)

+-o,--override d Do not write files into Skyrim SE 'Data' directory but in direcotyr 'd'
+                skyrim-pm will instead write symlinks under 'Data' directories and will write a new 'xml' file under 'Data' directory to manage such symlinks.
+                If an existing file is present under 'Data' it will be overwritten by the symlinks and won't be recoverable.
+-l,--list-ovd   Lists all overrides/installed plugins
+--list-replace  Lists all the overridden files which have been replaced by successive
+                plugins (i.e. when plugins/mods potentially have conflicted during setup process)

+Misc/Debug options

+-h,--help       Print this text and exits
-                -p (or --plugins) got set to same file name (default disabled) --log           Print log on std::cerr (default not set) --xml-debug     Print xml debug info for ModuleConfig.xml --no-colors     Do not display terminal colors/styles
+--log           Print log on std::cerr (default not set) --xml-debug     Print xml debug info for ModuleConfig.xml --no-colors     Do not display terminal colors/styles